Skip to Main Content

 Jury Duty Leave

-Under Utah law, an employer is not required to pay an employee for time spent responding to a jury summons or serving on a jury.
+An employer is not required to provide annual, vacation, or sick leave to employees who otherwise are not entitled to those benefits under company policies for time spent responding to a jury summons, participating in the jury selection process, or serving on a jury.
 Utah Code § 78B-1-116.
-However, an employer may not discharge, threaten, take any adverse employment action, or otherwise coerce an employee because the employee receives and/or responds to a summons, serves as a juror, or attends court for a prospective jury.
+However, an employer may not discharge, threaten, take any adverse employment action, or otherwise coerce an employee regarding employment because the employee receives and/or responds to a summons, serves as a juror, or attends court for prospective jury service.
 Id.

 Utah law also does not allow employers to require or request an employee to use annual, vacation, or sick leave for time spent responding to a summons for jury duty, participating in the jury selection process, or actually serving on a jury.
 Id.